rootdraws/Paracelsus/README.md

 * The ManaPool accepts 5% of Token Supply from every Undine Launched.
 * Chainlink Automation is used to Market Sell 1% of those tokens for ETH on a weekly cycle.
+  * 50% of Rewards ETH goes to UNDINES to Compound LP
+  * 50% of Rewards ETH goes to LINK [Reserves for Automation]
 * The ManaPool captures ETH from Undine Markets, and returns that ETH to compound Undine Owned LP, according to their Rank.
 * LINK tokens are also purchased to perpetuate Automation Upkeeps.